Building trust before asking for commitment

 They missed the actual benefit: automatic removal of their data, not just viewing what was exposed.

 This confusion was partly my own doing.
 In Decision 2, I'd successfully shifted focus from product features to emotional impact—helping users understand the threat.
 But I'd overcorrected, burying the practical benefits too deeply.
-Users now needed to clearly see what upgrading would do for them.
+Users now needed to see what upgrading would do for them clearly.

 I balanced emotion with explicit benefit statements